 Some chemotherapy drugs irritate the lining of your digestive system.
 So diarrhoea is a common side effect.
 It usually comes on in the first few days after each treatment.
 Some drugs can cause severe diarrhoea.

 Diarrhoea is quite a common side effect if you have radiotherapy to the pelvic area or back passage (rectum).
-You may also have stomach cramps or a lot of wind (gas, flatulence).
+You might also have stomach cramps or a lot of wind (gas, flatulence).

 During radiotherapy the diarrhoea might be quite severe.
 Let your doctor or nurse know if this happens.
 It may last for a few weeks after the treatment ends.
 For many people it then gradually gets better.

 Some people have long term changes to their bowel.
 If you have ongoing diarrhoea, your doctor might need to refer you to a hospital that specialises in bowel problems after pelvic radiotherapy.

 Targeted cancer drugs

 How bad the diarrhoea is will depend on the particular drug, and the dose that you are having.
 Let your doctor or nurse know if you have diarrhoea.
 They will be happy to give you advice or treatment to help manage your diarrhoea.